Written by expert: Ahd, Director Project Management

-At Batavia Biosciences, our team developed a highly intensified production process for inactive polio vaccine based on Sabin strains (Sabin-IPV), called HIP-IPV™.
-It enables fast and low-cost manufacturing for all in need.
-It can be easily implemented by vaccine manufacturers to deliver large volumes of Sabin-IPV at very low cost.
-It uses an equipment component, the NevoLine™ biomanufacturing platform, developed and marketed by Univercells.
-The production process uses the scale-X™ bioreactor, based on a novel fixed-bed design that delivers very high cell densities and volumetric virus yields up to 40-fold higher than traditional technologies.
-In addition, high efficiency purification membranes and state-of-the-art process intensification know-how increase process output by a factor of up to 80-fold.
-This process intensification allows miniaturization of the manufacturing process and equipment to such an extent that the output of a 1,200 L bioreactor can be delivered by a 60 L bioreactor.
+Our team developed a highly intensified production platform called HIP-Vax®.
+The first process developed on this platform was for the Inactivated Polio Vaccine based on Sabin strains (Sabin-IPV).
+Above all, this platform enables fast and low-cost manufacturing.
+Also, vaccine manufacturers worldwide can easily implement this platform to deliver large volumes.
+For the IPV process, the NevoLine™ biomanufacturing equipment is used.
+The upstream process uses the scale-X™ bioreactor, which is a novel fixed-bed design.
+This bioreactor delivers very high cell densities and volumetric virus yields up to 40-fold higher than traditional technologies.
+In addition, high efficiency purification membranes and state-of-the-art process intensification know-how increase the process output by a factor of up to 80-fold.
+This process intensification allows miniaturization of the process and equipment to such an extent, that the output of a traditional 1,200 L bioreactor can be delivered by a 60 L bioreactor.